Wayne County 4-H Horse Department

 - 2020 Body Condition Scoring Presentation by Amber Krotky of Buckeye Nutrition

 - Body Condition Scoring Rubric / Worksheet

-- 2021 Horse Youth, Parents, and Advisor's Informational Meeting, Clinic, and Quality Assurance ZOOM will be on May 17th at 6:00 pm.
-Check back in the spring for more details.
+- 2021 Horse Youth, Parents, and Advisor's Informational Meeting, and Clinic will be held on May 17th at 6:00 PM in the Coliseum.